 The earliest headlamps are literally lamps that have candles in them – hence, the term headlamp.
 They are attached on the top corners of horse-drawn carriages and the common ones use oil.
 Prest-O-Lites acetylene lights began replacing oil lamps for ‘horseless carriages,’ an industrial revolution-term for automobiles.
 Acetylene lights lived for only a short couple of years until being replaced by electric headlights, which are the spark of the modern headlight era – the one we’re going to discuss in this article.
 So without further ado, here are the different types of vehicle headlights.

-Disadvantages: Short-lasting and not as bright compared to more modern lights.
+Disadvantages: short-lasting and not as brought as compared to other modern lights.

-Xenon headlights are somehow similar to halogen lamps as it also uses tungsten filaments.
-However, instead of igniting a halogen gas, this type of bulb uses an aerogen Xenon.
+Xenon headlights are similar to halogen headlights in that they also use a tungsten filament as their main source of light.
+However, instead of it igniting halogen gas, this type of bulb uses aerogen Xenon.
 Halogen’s light comes mainly from the heated tungsten but xenon lamps achieve white lighting emitted by the xenon gas.

 Light-emitting diode (LED) headlights are known for their long service life and better vibration resistance as compared to the aforementioned types.
-These lamps use less energy which makes them far more efficient than old types of lights.
-As far as history is concerned, LEDs were first used in high-mount brake lights in 1984.
-LEDs are not only used as headlamps and daytime running lights (DRL) because they are also utilized as the main light source for the taillights.
+These lamps use less energy which makes them far more efficient.
+As far as automotive light history is concerned, LEDs were first used in high-mount brake lights in 1984 and since then have been used for other vehicular applications.
+LEDs are not only used as headlamps and daytime running lights (DRL) but are also used for taillights as well.

-Laser lights are the most advanced lighting technology on this list.
+Laser lights are one of the newer types of headlights available on the market today.
+They come with the most advanced technology on this list.
 If you think it’s intriguing to find out lasers are now used on headlights, wait till you find out how it works.
 Take note that the light coming out from a laser headlight is not the actual laser.
-Rather, the laser is used in as an alternative to electricity to charge photons.
-It’s like how HID lights work but replace electricity with a laser.
+Rather, the laser is used as an alternative to electricity to charge photons.
+It’s functions similarly to how HID lights work but replaces the electricity with a laser.
 If LED lights are formable into shapes, laser headlights are far more flexible than that as they offer more design possibilities.
-The downside is that it uses a ton more energy, which could be a compromise if you’re using an electric or hybrid car.
+The downside is that it uses more energy, which could be a compromise if you’re using an electric or hybrid car.

-Apparently, laser headlamps are less common compared to the three other types because they are relatively new and are currently still being developed.
-We do think, however, that it could be the future of vehicle headlights – if manufacturers can solve the power consumption rate it has as of the moment.
+As laser headlamps are relatively new to the market, these are seen far less seen in modern vehicles as the technology is still being developed.
+We do think, however, that it could be the future of vehicle headlights—if manufacturers can solve the power consumption rate it has as of the moment.

 Advantages: Light reaches longer distances.
 Smaller in packaging.
 More efficient than LEDs.